academic-moodle-cooperation/moodle-tiny_styles/json/instructions.md

 Category:
 - showdesc: how the description is shown for the users, or if at all
-- presentation: how the elements are displayed in the editor.
+- menumode: how the elements are displayed in the editor.
 Under a submenu, or directly in the menu.
   - *Or is this category a divider (no elements should be added)*
 - enabled: either enabled: 1 or disabled: 0, suggested default disabled => 0.
 ----